John Hawdon (colonial settler): Life in New South Wales

-Migrant and landholder
+Migrant

 He arrived in Sydney aboard Caroline, on 12 September 1828, with his wife, and two sons, one newly-born at sea.
-The family came well prepared, bringing with them a piano and many animals including "eight dogs, about 40 sheep, pigs, and poultry in abundance, a cow, a goat with two kids".
+The family came well prepared, bringing with them a piano and many animals including "eight dogs, about 40 sheep, pigs, and poultry in abundance, a cow, a goat with two kids", and £2,500 in capital.
 He also brought with him letters-of-introduction to prominent colonists including, Thomas Iceley, Rev. William Cowper, Rev. Samuel Marsden, and Dr. James Bowman (who was married to a daughter of John Macarthur and Elizabeth Macarthur).

 The administration of Governor Ralph Darling saw the creation of many great fortunes that begun with land grants in the colony, to those that the Governor favoured, and the cheap labour of assigned convicts.
 What is most notable about Hawdon, among those favoured by Darling, was that he was not an ex-military man and actually had a background in agriculture.
 This distinction, together with his innate personal energy and optimism, probably explains, at least in part, why he would become so successful.